-- Andrew Carnegie, Gospel of Wealth and Other Timely Essays (New York: Century Co., 1990). - Paul DiMaggio, "Cultural Entrepreneurship in Nineteenth-Century Boston: The Creation of an Organizational Base for High Culture in America," Media, Culture, and Society 4 (1982): 33-50. - John E. Harr and Peter J. Johnson, The Rockefeller Century (New York: Charles Scribner's, 1988). - John E. Harr and Peter J. Johnson, The Rockefeller Conscience: an American Family in Public and in Private (New York: Scribner Brothers, 1991). - Helen L. Horowitz, Culture and the City: Cultural Philanthropy in Chicago from the 1880s to 1917 (Lexington: The University Press of Kentucky, 1976). - Lawrence Levine, High Culture, Low Culture: The Emergence of Cultural Hierarchy in America (Cambridge: Harvard University Press, 1988).
+- Carnegie, Andrew.
+Gospel of Wealth and Other Timely Essays.
+New York: Century Co., 1990. - DiMaggio, Paul.
+"Cultural Entrepreneurship in Nineteenth-Century Boston: The Creation of an Organizational Base for High Culture in America."
+Media, Culture, and Society 4 (1982): 33-50. - Harr, John E., and Peter J. Johnson.
+The Rockefeller Century.
+New York: Charles Scribner's, 1988. - Harr, John E., and Peter J. Johnson.
+The Rockefeller Conscience: an American Family in Public and in Private.
+New York: Scribner Brothers, 1991. - Horowitz, Helen L., Culture and the City: Cultural Philanthropy in Chicago from the 1880s to 1917.
+Lexington: The University Press of Kentuky, 1976. - Levine, Lawrence.
+High Culture, Low Culture: The Emergence of Cultural Hierarchy in America.
+Cambridge: Harvard University Press, 1988. - Rockefeller, John D. Random Reminiscences of Men and Events.
+Garden City: Doran, 1933.